See No Evil 2006 Review

 A group of male and female convicts are given supervised release and the task of helping to renovate an old hotel.
 For every three days that they spend working on the clean up, they get their sentences reduced by a month, so they are keen to get cracking.
 Once on site though, they begin to ignore their duties and frolic in the usual slashertastic ways.
 Hidden within the mass of corridors however is Jacob Goodnight, a demented serial killer that has a fetish for removing his victims eyeballs…

 Many of the newer stalk and slash films that hit shelves after the release of Scream tried their hardest to imitate the self-recognition and humour that was made a modern stereotype by Kevin Williamson’s screenplay.
-Thankfully Gregory Dark’s entry doesn’t bother with that and instead returns to the old skool maniac against naughty youngsters set-up and it’s a refreshing touch.
+Thankfully Gregory Dark’s entry doesn’t bother with parody and instead returns to the old skool maniac against naughty youngsters set-up, which is extremely refreshing.
 The location for the carnage is a large dilapidated hotel and whilst it was hard to tell how much of the exteriors were CGI, they did help to create an impressive tone of isolation.
 Inside, we are treated to a lot of gloomy corridors and decayed rooms, which equally unsettle in a Silent Hill-type way.
-Our resident psycho stalks about in the shadows before making his screen entrance, which doesn’t take long and the runtime is well paced so that we are never left waiting long for some action.
+Our resident psycho stalks about in the shadows before making his screen entrance, which doesn’t take long – and the runtime is neatly paced so that we are never left waiting around for some action.

 As I alluded to earlier, Jacob Goodnight is an effective menace and pulls off a magnificently gruesome killing.
-One young woman climbs out of a window on a rope that is supported by her boyfriend in an attempt to flee for help.
-She gets about halfway down and notices that her beau is no longer speaking with her, because he has just been dispatched (off-screen).
-The maniac then teases her a bit, before letting go of the rope so that she smashes through a glass conservatory below.
-Still alive, the blood streaming from her wounds attracts a pack of wild dogs, which maul her to death whilst she is stuck in suspension inches above the ground.
-This sequence was the first that I previewed for See No Evil and I was extremely excited about the film’s release after.
-It’s one of a number of gooey moments scattered throughout, but I must admit that I was slightly disappointed that the ‘spoiled bitch’ type girl didn’t suffer a more gruesome demise.
+One young woman climbs out of a window on a chord that is supported by her boyfriend in an attempt to flee for help.
+She scales halfway down the building and notices that her beau is no longer speaking with her, because he has just been dispatched (off-screen).
+Straight after, the maniac slices the rope and looks on as she smashes through a glass conservatory below.
+Due to some remaining rope-threads, she remains suspended inches above the ground whilst bleeding profusely.
+Barely alive, her wounds attract a pack of wild dogs that gratuitously maul her to death!
+This sequence was the first that I previewed for See No Evil and I was extremely excited about the film’s release thereafter.
+It’s one of a number of gooey moments scattered throughout the picture, but I must admit that I was slightly disappointed that the ‘spoiled bitch’ girl didn’t suffer a more gruesome demise.

-The story is populated by the usual slasher stereotypes, but we are given pretty much zero development on any of them.
+The story is populated by the usual slasher stereotypes, but none of them are given any real development.
 I watched the film only yesterday and am struggling to remember the name of the heroine and that shows how much effort they put into bringing her to life.
-Every character is so paper-thin to the audience that it’s almost like I wanted the bad guy to emerge triumphant.
+In fact, they are so paper-thin that I almost wanted the bad guy to emerge triumphant.
 I mean, why not?
-He was the only one that got any backstory at all and therefore was far less of a stranger.
+He was the only one that got any backstory and therefore was far less of a stranger.
 We are given facial freeze screens and text as a form of introduction to the troupe, which is the screenwriting equivalent of a microwave spaghetti Bolognese.
-The acting ranges from ok-ish to dire, but frankly, DeNiro couldn’t really have given much more to these lines.
-There are tonnes of those annoying MTV flash cuts that are totally unnecessary and I still somewhat cringe at hearing Hip-Hop in a slasher movie.
-Maybe that’s just a sign of my advancing years.
-Things do pick-up around the forty-minute mark though and I’m reminded of Robert McKee (Brian Cox)’s ‘Wow them in the end’ speech from Adaptation, because the unexpected twist really was a surprise.
-It is just a shame that it was ruined by the ludicrous cheap-gag in the credits that I won’t spoil for you; but the words, corpse, dog and urinating may give you an idea.
+The acting ranges from ok-ish to dire, but frankly, DeNiro couldn’t have put any emotive expression into these cardboard lines.
+From a technical perspective, there are tonnes of those annoying MTV flash cuts that are totally unnecessary and I still somewhat cringe at hearing Hip-Hop in a slasher movie.
+Maybe that’s just a sign of my advancing years :(.
+We do get a tighter momentum around the forty-minute mark, which reminded me of Robert McKee (Brian Cox)’s ‘Wow them in the end’ speech from Adaptation, because the unexpected twist at the conclusion really was a surprise.
+It is just a shame that it was ruined by the ludicrous cheap-gag in the credits that I won’t spoil for you; but the words, ‘corpse, dog and urinating’ may give you an idea.

 Despite the sloppiness, See no Evil does deliver on occasion and has moments that are genuinely quite we’ll done.
 Fans looking for a quick fix won’t be disappointed and It also has a low-budget clone (rip-off?) by the name of Psycho Ward, which you may fancy as a double billing?
 I’d be the first to admire your tolerance levels if you sat through those two in a row…

-One thing that I will say is that my partner, Kasia Kokocka that I watched it with loved it and gave it an a SLASH above ranking of 4/5 .
+One thing that I will say is that my partner loved it and gave it an a SLASH above ranking of 4/5 .
 But then again, she liked Spaceship Terror and said that Halloween was too slow moving… so keeping that in mind, who would you agree with? haha – (PS… she’s the boss, not me ;))

 Final Girl √